uunniiblog/linux-vn-manager-lvnm/README.md

                 <li>Last played date and playtime count.</li>
             </ul>
         - Steam/desktop shortcut: Right click an entry to add.
 The application will be run headless without GUI in this mode.
 Timetracking will still work in the background if enabled.
+        - Label: Can right click a game to create labels (Playing, Finished, etc) to group games in sections.
+Sections can be expaned or collapsed to hide all the games in one section.
+Can right click over the header of a section to delete it.
 4. Statistics tab: If timetracking has been enabled when you run a game it will count your playtime.
 This tab shows some simple graphs by app or global based on your playtime.
 5. Settings tab
     - Functional Settings: